cyberphor/knowledge-base/cloud/azure/infrastructure/logical/README.md

 An Azure account is a globally unique identity that represents a customer (e.g., an individual or business).
 Azure accounts are used to manage Azure subscriptions and management groups.

 ## Subscriptions
-A subscription is a organizational unit used for managing billing and resource groups.
+A subscription is a organizational unit used to manage billing and resource groups.
 For example, a business could organize billing and resources for each of their deparments using subscriptions (e.g., the "cyber security" subscription includes a "threat hunting" resource group and is paid for using the CISO's company credit card).

 ### Subscription Types
 **Free Trial**